And you think your in-laws are embarrassing...

 Moe: Good, 'cause I got a hot date tonight. [buzz] A date. [buzz] Dinner with friends. [buzz] Dinner alone. [buzz] Watching TV alone. [buzz] Alright!
 I'm gonna sit at home and ogle the ladies in the Victoria's Secret catalog. [buzz] Sears catalog. [ding] Now would you unhook this already please?
 I don't deserve this kind of shabby treatment. [buzz]

-- See also "The Springfield Files", where Scully hooks Homer up to a lie detector and explains how it works.
+- In "The Springfield Files" (Fake Crossover with The X-Files), Agent Scully hooks Homer up to a lie detector and explains how it works.
 When she asks him if he understands what she's told him, Homer says yes and the machine explodes.

-- And in "Poppa's Got A Brand New Badge", Bart tries out a lie detector, saying "Lisa is a dork!" over and over.
+- In "Poppa's Got A Brand New Badge", Bart tries out a lie detector, saying "Lisa is a dork!" over and over.
 Naturally, Lisa doesn't like that, but when Homer looks at the sheet, he says "According to this, he's telling the truth.".

 - Batman got hooked up to one in The Batman.
 If he lied, though, Detective Ellen Yin got shocked.
 The Riddler did this to play a Twenty Questions game with Batman.
 The Riddler wanted to ask Batman 20 questions and use the answers to deduce Batman's identity.
 When Batman lured Riddler into a position where he would feel the shock, Batman answered 'Yes' to Riddler's question about Batman being a cop.